-It’s possible that we are at the dawn of the Golden Age of cruising in Australia and the South Pacific.
-More cruise lines than ever are offering itineraries that ply our shores and they are sending some of their best ships to make these trips.
-From short 1-4 night sampler cruises to week-long getaways to voyages that circumnavigate the continent, there are itineraries that explore all of the important destinations in Australia and the South Pacific.
+It’s possible that we are at the dawn of the Golden Age of cruising from Australia and the South Pacific.
+More cruise lines than ever are offering Australia cruises and they are sending some of their best ships to make these trips.
+From short sampler cruises to week-long getaways to voyages that circumnavigate the continent, there are itineraries that explore all of the important destinations that cruises from Australia and the South Pacific offer.

 Who’s Sailing Australia Right Now?

 Australia is one of the hottest cruise destinations in the world and so it’s no wonder that every single cruise line is closely looking at ways to bring their vessels to the region.
-You’ve got plenty of options when it comes to booking a cruise.
-Here are some of the lines offering Australian voyages right now: Azamara Cruises, Carnival Cruises, Celebrity Cruises, Cunard Cruises, Holland America, P&O Cruises Australia, Princess Cruises, Royal Caribbean, Seabourn, and Silversea.
+You’ve got plenty of options when it comes to booking cruises from Australia.
+Here are some of the lines offering Australia cruises right now: Azamara Cruises, Carnival Cruises, Celebrity Cruises, Cunard Cruises, Holland America, P&O Cruises Australia, Princess Cruises, Royal Caribbean Cruises, Seabourn Cruises, and Silversea Cruises.

 When to Cruise Australia and the South Pacific

 The temperate climate of both Australia and the South Pacific make them both year-round cruise destinations.
 October through April, known as “Wave Season,” are the most popular months to cruise and therefore you’ll find the most departures offered during that time period.
 March and May are “shoulder season” months, which can sometimes yield excellent prices on cruise fares.
 The winter months of June, July, and August can be a bit cold in southern Australia but you can still tour ports in comfort.
 The summer months of December through February bring hot weather, sometimes as warm as 35 to 40 degrees.

 Cruise lines from around the world offer a wide variety of Australia cruises that will help you explore both the cities and wild spaces of Australia.
 Here are some options: